Dr. C. George Boeree

 In 1875, a room was set aside for Wundt for demonstrations in what we now call sensation and perception.
 This is the same year that William James would set up a similar lab at Harvard.
 We can celebrate that year as the founding of experimental psychology!

 In 1879, Wundt assisted his first graduate student at true psychological research -- another milestone.
 In 1881, he started the journal Philosophische Studien.
 In 1883, he began the first course to be titled experimental psychology.
 And in 1894, his efforts were rewarded with the official establishment of an “Institute for Experimental Psychology” at Leipzig -- the first such in the world.

 Wundt was known to everyone as a quiet, hard-working, and very methodical researcher, as well as a very good lecturer.
-The latter comment is from the standards of the day, which were considerably different from today’s: He would go on in a low voice for a couple of hours at a time, without notes or audio-visual aides and without pausing for questions.
+The latter comment is from the standards of the day, which were considerably different from today’s: He would go on in a low voice for a couple of hours at a time, without notes or audio-visual aids and without pausing for questions.
 His students loved him, but we would no doubt criticize him for not being sufficiently entertaining!